Quasar-UniNA/Topology_Aware_Quantum_Circuit_Synthesis_with_RL/README.md

 3. Install the required packages using requirements.txt

 ## Contents
-The directories and files related to the test experiments in the 5 qubit-case are provided.
+The directories and files related to the test experiments for the 5 qubit-case are provided.
 The decription of them is provided below:
 - `qiskit_sat_synthesis_main`: directory containing a collection of SAT-based synthesis methods for various Qiskit objects
 - `datasets`: directory containing the datasets used for testing the RL trained model.
 It contains both the routed and non-routed datasets